 Once the research is in, filter through it to find the juicy stats

 You want to focus on the highlights to get people reading!

 Use these stats to build your market research report

 Write an analysis or commentary on the stats.
 An analysis will be unbiased and therefore better from an awareness and education perspective (giving people insight into the industry), whereas a commentary or critique will put a personal spin on it, making it more thought leadership.

 Maximize the value of the research report by breaking it down into other content assets

 Use statistics and information from the research report to create headlines for use in news media, blogs, videos, and even eBooks that look at specific questions in detail.

 Market research can really help fuel your content creation at scale.
 If you're looking to create content that stands out and provides unique insights, it's definitely worth considering!

 A core part of your content creation and management is the content management system (CMS).

 If you have a CMS already, don’t worry about this section.
 If you don’t, you need to get one.
-A CMS will enable you to create, publish and organise your content with ease.
+A CMS will enable you to create, publish and organize your content with ease.